serge-community/zing/docs/features/checks.rst

 .. image:: ../_static/critical_errors.png

-Any extra failing checks can be accessed by clicking the
-|icon:icon-expand-stats| button located below the navigation breadcrumbs.
+Any extra failing checks can be accessed by clicking the 'Expand details' button located below the navigation breadcrumbs.
 Clicking on the name of a check will step you through the translations that fail that check.

-While in the translation editor, submissions resulting in critical failing checks will be immediately reported, preventing you from automatically continuing until the issues have been resolved or muted as false positives by using the mute |icon:icon-block| button.
+While in the translation editor, submissions resulting in critical failing checks will be immediately reported, preventing you from automatically continuing until the issues have been resolved or muted as false positives by using the mute button.
 Non-critical checks flag potential problems but can be ignored or muted as needed.

 .. image:: ../_static/failing-checks.png